 Some exceptions do not occur under the call stack of another component in the application.
-An example of this is a SessionListener that receives a notification that a session has timed out and throws an unhandled exception, or of a ServletContextListener that throws an unhandled exception during a notification of servlet context initialization, or of a ServletRequestListener that throws an unhandled exception or the destruction of the request object.
+An example of this is a SessionListener that receives a notification that a session has timed out and throws an unhandled exception, or of a ServletContextListener that throws an unhandled exception during a notification of servlet context initialization, or of a ServletRequestListener that throws an unhandled exception during a notification of the initialization or the destruction of the request object.
 In this case, the Developer has no opportunity to handle the exception.
 The container may respond to all subsequent requests to the Web application with an HTTP status code 500 to indicate an application error.